rhobbie/tool704/README.md

 CopyCards
   - Copies card files and joins several card files into one.

-MasterTape
-  - Creates a dummy master tape for creating the Fortran II systemtapes.

 PatchCard
   - Can change one or multiple words of a card.
 Needs a cardfile with a single card as input.